 Faster Response Time: The biggest reason to choose a wireless controller is that it has a faster response time that can help you move faster and avoid dying in certain games.

 Freedom of Movement: The biggest problem with a wired controller is that it limits your movements to just the area around your Xbox.
 A wireless controller gives you more freedom of movement.
 These controllers often have a range of up to 30 feet, which is great for a larger room.

 Lots of Options: Another reason to choose a wireless controller is that you can pick from different options.
-There are Plug & Play models as well as controllers that work with rechargeable batteries you buy separately.
-You’ll find tons of colors and limited edition designs, too.
+There are Plug & Play models and controllers that work with rechargeable batteries you buy separately.
+You’ll find tons of colors and limited-edition designs, too.

 Backed by Microsoft: You’ll feel confident when you buy a wireless controller because it comes with a warranty from Microsoft.
 Microsoft will repair or replace your controller if it has problems covered by your warranty.

 Custom Options: When you download the right app, you can customize a wireless controller and change what some of the buttons do to make it better work for you.
 This option is not available for wired Xbox controllers.

 Interference: Whenever you use a wireless controller, you must worry about interference.
 Any other electronics or appliances in the surrounding area can interfere with the connection between the console and controller.